soundaryanarayana6/terraform-ci-cd-aws/README.md

-# Octabyte Assignment Project
+# Terraform CI/CD AWS pipeline

-This repository contains my submission for the Octabyte DevOps assignment.
+This repository contains my submission

 It provisions AWS infrastructure with Terraform and deploys a containerized backend on ECS (Fargate) behind an Application Load Balancer (ALB).
 CI/CD is implemented with GitHub Actions, and observability is handled with CloudWatch (logs + dashboards).